p0ep0e/DigiKeyboardUK/README.md

 C:\Users\YOURUSERNAME\AppData\Local\Arduino15\packages\digistump\hardware\avr\1.6.7\libraries\DigisparkKeyboardUK

 Include the library in your project using #include "DigiKeyboardUK.h" and then follow any of the tutorials for the standard DigiSpark.h library.

+## TODO
+Have the library added to the online respositories so it can be installed via the GUI in the ARDUINO IDE.
+Make some pretty pictures showing the key differences. :-)